talhazi/Hole-Filling/README.md

 ## Assumptions
-* image and image_mask as the same height and width.
+* image and image_mask has the same height and width.
 * RGB to Grayscale according to the [Average Method](https://www.dynamsoft.com/blog/insights/image-processing/image-processing-101-color-space-conversion/).
 * The pixels from the mask will be considered as a hole pixel - if the pixel has grayscale normalized color which is less than 0.5.
 * Every image has only a single hole, which is not close to the borders of the image.